web-dev-nav/survailpro.com/PARTNERS_SETUP.md

 ## 📊 Section Location

-The "Our Trusted Partners" section appears:
+The "Our Valued client links" section appears:
 - **After:** Service coverage areas
 - **Before:** Call to Action section
 - **Position:** Near the bottom of the homepage